AntonisGantzos/Federated-Learning/README.md

   Federated Learning Process:
   - The server orchestrates the federated learning rounds, where clients receive a global model, perform local training on their dataset partitions, and send back the updated model parameters.
 The server aggregates these updates to refine the global model.

-  Client Training:
   - Each client uses its own subset of the dataset for local training.

-  The FlowerClient class is responsible for handling:
+  - The FlowerClient class is responsible for handling:
       - Setting parameters received from the server.
       - Training the model locally using the MNIST data partition.
       - Sending the updated model parameters back to the server after local training.

-  Model Aggregation:
+  - Model Aggregation:
       - After each round, the server aggregates model updates from clients to create an improved global model.